Kariya Station: JR

 The JR station consists of two elevated island platforms serving four tracks, with the station building underneath, The station building has automated ticket machines, TOICA automated turnstiles and is staffed.

 Meitetsu

 The Meitetsu station consists of a single ground-level island platform connected to the JR portion of the station by a footbridge.
-The station has automatic turnstiles for the Tranpass system of magnetic fare cards, and is staffed.
+The station has automatic turnstiles for manaca, and is staffed.